 Just like Pyracantha garden shrubs, Pyracantha bonsai trees are spiky!
 I can’t recall how often I have drawn blood while pruning.
 You can trim the ends of the spines off with scissors.
 Gloves for initial styling!

-Pyracantha have no special requirement with fertiliser.
-We use a slow release fertiliser on them.
+Pyracantha has no special requirement for fertiliser.
+We use a slow-release fertiliser on them.
 Liquid bonsai feeds also work fine.

 Repot every two years using a general bonsai soil mix.